mariorod98/ObsidianVault/🌱 Seedbox/iOS Project.md

 The app delegate is the root object of the appm that manages its behaviour.
 The app delegate handles when the app is resumed, paused, etc.
 It also handles deep links (similar to intents in Android).
+Push notifications can be visible or silent.
+Silent notifications are not visible by the iPhone user.
 ## How to bind a scene element to a ViewController
 1. Divide Xcode in two panels to have the view and the controller sied to sied
 2. Select the element and drag to the position in the code where you want to create the variable